salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 PC did a disk check once during its boot process, which rendered the robot unresponsive for a few minutes.
 Unfortunately it did this during the a [Eurobot](http://www.eurobot.org) finals game and we lost due to that.
-Since then our robots don’t have a kernel in their critical path anymore.)
+Since then our robots don't have a kernel in their critical path anymore.)

 RCCP was eventually refactored into the Cross Platform Component Communication (XPCC) library and open-sourced on Sourceforge in 2009.
 Around 2012 when Fabian was leaving us to go work on satellites at the German space agency (DLR), I took over stewardship of the project and moved it over to [GitHub where it exists to this day](https://github.com/roboterclubaachen/xpcc).
-It’s the foundation of all the RCAs robots.
+It's the foundation of all the RCAs robots.

 ### From AVR to STM32